johnlockejrr/pylaia/docs/usage/language_models/index.md

     --discount_fallback
 ```

+!!! note
-Note that the `--discount_fallback` option can be removed if your corpus is very large.
+    The `--discount_fallback` option can be removed if your corpus is very large.

 The following message should be displayed if the language model was built successfully: